 Shows both console and the connection state.
 The size of the remote screen is displayed.
+Figure 5-15 was taken from a Remote Console with a resolution of 800x600 pixels.
 The value in brackets describes the connection to the Remote Console.
 "Norm" means a standard connection without encryption, "SSL" means a secure connection.